plopezmp/GdR/Automation with Ansible/README.md

 write memory
 ```

-Besides, we must set the keys in the router:
+Besides configuring the router, we need to generate the SSH keys.
 ```
 R2V(config)#ip ssh time-out 60